 Choosing a business type is one of the primary steps you should take.
 It determines what taxes you pay and what liabilities you take when your business is at loss.

-The types of businesses you choose also give you a sense of control over your goals and purposes.
+The types of company you choose also give you a sense of control over your goals and purposes.
 For example, if your business needs significant funds, establishing it as a formal entity structure can give you advantages in funding and capital-raising.